SublimeText/CoffeeScript/README.md

 # Overview

+This branch is for Sublime Text 2 only.

 ## Description

 CoffeeScript plugin was originally created by @Xavura.
 As I began writing a lot of code in CoffeeScript I felt the need for side-by-side view for compiled CoffeeScript.
 Since Xavura's repo have been inactive I decided to branch out my own version.
 The biggest change in my branch is the Watch Mode which updates the compiled JavaScript view whenever you modify the CoffeeScript thus enabling you to view your progress side-by-side.